Pests

 Symptoms

-• gnats scattering when the hanging pot is jostled
+• gnats scattering into the air when the hanging pot is jostled or watered

-• larvae threading through the top layer of bark-and-soil mix
+• tiny thread-like larvae visible moving through the top layer of bark-and-soil mix if you look closely

 Causes